Introduction to the Insurance Industry

 Initially, health care reform may provide positive growth to the earnings of health insurance providers.
 The problem for the industry is that Congress will undoubtedly attempt to reduce costs and profits throughout the health industry, due to the staggering total cost of health care in the U.S., at more than $3 trillion per year.
 Insurance firms and health care providers may eventually suffer, or be forced into consolidation in order to streamline operations and deal with lower profit margins.
-On the other hand, insurance providers may find that they have to innovate and evolve by offering supplemental policies—that is, policies that provide enhanced coverage above and beyond basic coverage mandated by universal care.
+On the other hand, insurance providers may find that they have to innovate and evolve by offering supplemental policies—that is, policies that provide enhanced coverage above and beyond basic coverage mandated by Congress.
 Supplemental insurance is typically a much higher profit margin business.

 The result could easily turn into a profit squeeze for both insurers and providers.
 Costs for the government could rise so quickly and so high that it could even impose profit limits.
-For example, both Massachusetts and Tennessee have been forced to backtrack substantially on their relatively recent statewide universal plans because costs ramped up much higher and much faster than they ever thought possible.
+For example, both Massachusetts and Tennessee have been forced to backtrack substantially on their relatively recent statewide health plans because costs ramped up much higher and much faster than they ever thought possible.
 It is reasonable to assume that pain from a scenario like this would be passed along to insurers.